jmrozanec/cron-utils/README.md

  * Create arbitrary cron expressions: you can define your own cron format!
 Supported fields are: second, minute, hour, day of month, month, day of week, year.
  * You can flag last field as optional!
  * Supports all cron special characters: * / , -
-    * Non-standard characters L, W, LW and # are supported as well!
+    * Non-standard characters L, W, LW, '?' and # are supported as well!
-    * Question mark (?) is currently replaced for an asterisk (*).
-Enhanced support will be provided in a future.
  * Print to locale specific human readable format (English and Spanish are fully supported.
 Dutch, French, Italian and Portuguese have basic support).
  * Parse and Description process are decoupled: parse once and operate with the result!
  * Validate if cron string expressions match a cron definition using CronValidator